nokia/SReXperts/docs/eda/beginner/label-based-selection.md

 > Don't know how to use the Dry Run feature?
 Check out the [Declarative Intents](declarative-intents.md#dry-run) exercise first.

-### Create/Modify NTP Client on all nodes

-Fancy some more tasks?
-Can you modify the NTP client that you [configured in the Declarative Intents exercise](declarative-intents.md#configuring-ntp) to target all the nodes with a **single** label?

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js" async></script>

 [^1]: EQL stands for EDA Query Language that is resembles other query languages like PromQL, Jira QL and so on.